bireshsingh22/UserDetails-Android-SQLite-/README.md

 # UserDetails-Android-SQLite-
-User will registered with full details and also can ciew all the details in list and customized view
+User will registered with full details and also can view all the details in list and customized view